eliddell1/FistBump/README.md

 ## Credits
 Credit where credit is due:

+* [ZerBera](https://github.com/ZerBea) for their development of hcxdumtool and hcxtools used in this prototype

 * The powering on/off schematic and script were designed by [NeonHorizon](https://github.com/NeonHorizon/lipopi/blob/master/README.power_up_power_down.md)

 * Call out to 'atom' of the hashcat forums for this post: https://hashcat.net/forum/thread-7717.html